-NOTE: Children are more sensitive to the effects of a concussion and may need to have a longer period of rest prior to returning to activity and the sport.
+NOTE: Children are more sensitive to the effects of a concussion and will need to have a longer period of rest prior to returning to activity and the sport.

 Click here to link to the Coaching Association of Canada and test your knowledge around concussions.

-Concussions are brain injuries caused by the impact of the brain with the inside of the skull.
-The impact causes damage that changes how brain cells function, leading to symptoms that can be physical (headaches, dizziness), cognitive (problems remembering or concentrating), or emotional (feeling depressed).
-A concussion can result from a blow to the head or body in any number of activities including sports.
+Concussions are brain injuries caused by the brain moving inside of the skull.
+The movement causes damage that changes how brain cells function, leading to symptoms that can be physical (headaches, dizziness), cognitive (problems remembering or concentrating), or emotional (feeling depressed).
+A concussion can result from any impact to the head, face or neck or a blow to the body which causes a sudden jolting of the head.

 Is there such a thing as a concussion helmet?
 The answer is a resounding NO!
 Helmets are important and very effective against localized head injuries such as skull fractures but they have limited effectiveness against concussions.